paper-engineer/bookseries-tester/docs/README.md

 delete leftpane and we'll try to make dynamic work in the sidebar?

-bad scss will also break a build
+bad scss will also break a build. knocked that out, it deploys, collection subfiles don't show automatically what?

 ---